-Non-interest income for the current quarter totaled \$40.1 million which was a decrease of \$4.6 million, or 10 percent, over the prior quarter and an increase of \$6.8 million, or 21 percent, over the same quarter last year.
-Service charges and other fees decreased \$921 thousand from the prior quarter and decreased \$1.2 million from the prior year first quarter as a result of decreased overdraft activity.
-Gain on the sale of loans of \$21.6 million for the current quarter decreased \$4.6 million, or 18 percent, compared to the prior quarter, although remained at elevated levels as a result of the current low interest rate environment.
-Gain on sale of loans increased \$9.8 million, or 82 percent, from the prior year first quarter due to the increase in purchase and refinance activity driven by the decrease in interest rates.
-Other income of \$2.6 million decreased \$2.6 million, or 50 percent, from the prior year first quarter as a result of a \$2.4 million gain on the sale of a former branch building in the prior year.
+Non-interest income for the current quarter totaled \$33.6 million which was a decrease of \$799 thousand, or 2 percent, over the prior quarter and a decrease of \$6.6 million, or 16 percent, over the same quarter last year.
+Gain on the sale of residential loans of \$9.0 million for the current quarter decreased \$2.4 million, or 21 percent, compared to the prior quarter and decreased \$12.6 million, or 58 percent, from the prior year first quarter.
+The current quarter mortgage activity was lower than prior periods as a result reduced mortgage purchase and refinance activity after the historic highs the Company recently experienced.